 The Weighted Staffing Standards (WSS) model is reviewed annually by a committee of principals and central office leaders to provide each school with a staffing allocation designed to meet staff to student ratio requirements for Basic Education, Multilingual, and Special Education programs.
-Additionally, the WSS model includes discretionary funding that allows each school to customize their budget to meet their unique needs.
-These discretionary dollars can be used for additional staffing, supplies and services, curriculum, and professional development.
+Additionally, the WSS model includes discretionary funding that schools use to operate their building throughout the year.
+These discretionary dollars can be used for additional staffing, supplies, services, or professional development.

-Details on the 2024-25 WSS model are included in the 2024-25 Schools' Funding Allocations document ("Purple Book"), available in late February on the Budget Office web page.
+Details on the 2025-26 WSS model are included in the 2025-26 Schools' Funding Allocations document ("Purple Book"), available in late February on the Budget Office web page.